RichardKnop/machinery/README.md

 ### BindingKey

-The queue is bind to the exchange with this key.
+The queue is bind to the exchange with this key, e.g. `machinery_task`.

 ## Server